 In today’s world, budgeting has become more important than ever.
-With rising costs of living, even a small amount, like 2000, barely buys enough for a balanced meal, let alone covers a whole family’s needs for the week.
+With rising costs of living, even a small amount, like 2000 naira, barely buys enough for a balanced meal, let alone covers a whole family’s needs for the week.
 The reality is that managing money wisely is no longer just a good idea—it’s a necessity.
 If we don’t make budgeting a priority, we may find ourselves running out of funds before the month ends.
 But with the right strategies, it’s possible to balance spending and saving to support our families comfortably.

 Here are some practical ways to start budgeting, save wisely, and still meet your family’s needs.